mantidproject/mantid/docs/source/interfaces/Indirect Settings.rst

 General
 -------

-This section contains options which will be applyed across all of the Indirect interfaces.
+This section contains options which are widespread.

 Options
 ~~~~~~~